-Ghost tours in historical New Orleans often pinpoint locations where supernatural occurrences and beings have been witnessed.
+Ghost tours in historical New Orleans often pinpoint locations where supernatural occurrences and beings have been witnessed, but have you heard of The Grunch?
 Everything from poltergeists to voodoo can be found within the city, and countless visitors stop in this place for legendary experiences.
 However, in eastern New Orleans, supernatural entities called the Grunch have been whispered about for ages.
 These deformed beings have been rumored to feed on goats, livestock, and people.

 According to legend, when New Orleans was a relatively newly-established city, there was a road in the eastern section of the town.
 This road led deep into a seemingly abandoned wooded area, before eventually leading to a dead end.
 However, it wasn’t abandoned.
 Deep in those woods, creatures that were half-human and half-beast lived.
 Nobody knew what they were, and considered them the devil’s creations.
 They bred as time went on, and their offspring became even less human, more terrifying creatures.